huixie90/cpp_papers/concat.md

 The above examples are no longer an issue because `ranges::iter_swap` would be ill-formed.

-However, all the user `iter_swap` customizations will be ignored.
+However, all the user `iter_swap` customizations will be ignored, even if the user tries to `concat` the same type of ranges with `iter_swap` customizations.

 ### Option 3: Tomasz's suggestion